ory/sdk/clients/client/dotnet/docs/DefaultApi.md

 <a name="initializeselfserviceloginforbrowsers"></a>
 # **InitializeSelfServiceLoginForBrowsers**
-> void InitializeSelfServiceLoginForBrowsers (bool? refresh = null)
+> ClientLoginFlow InitializeSelfServiceLoginForBrowsers (bool? refresh = null)

-Initialize Login Flow for browsers
+Initialize Login Flow for Browsers

 This endpoint initializes a browser-based user login flow.
-Once initialized, the browser will be redirected to `selfservice.flows.login.ui_url` with the flow ID set as the query parameter `?flow=`.
+This endpoint will set the appropriate cookies and anti-CSRF measures required for browser-based flows.  :::info  This endpoint is EXPERIMENTAL and subject to potential breaking changes in the future.  :::  If this endpoint is opened as a link in the browser, it will be redirected to `selfservice.flows.login.ui_url` with the flow ID set as the query parameter `?flow=`.
 If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url` unless the query parameter `?refresh=true` was set.
-This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
+If this endpoint is called via an AJAX request, the response contains the login flow without a redirect.
+This endpoint is NOT INTENDED for clients that do not have a browser (Chrome, Firefox, ...) as cookies are needed.
 More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```csharp